stacycurl/pimpathon/README.md

 **Pimpathon** is a library that extends Scala & Java classes with 'extension methods' via the [Pimp my Library][pimp-my-library] pattern.

+Pimpathon contains pimps for classes in core scala & java libraries and pimps for external libraries.
+To avoid name clash the pimps for core classes are called XPimps (ListPimps, etc.) and those for external libraries are called XFrills (ListFrills, etc.)

 ### Using Pimpathon

 Release artefacts are published to Bintray and are built using [Travis CI][ci].
 The artefacts can be published to Sonatype upon request (if someone can tell me how to _fully_ automate that that would be great).

-To include the repositories in your SBT build you should add,
+To include the repositories in your SBT build you should add:

 ```scala
 resolvers += "jcenter" at "http://jcenter.bintray.com"